a-hansen/aon/README.md

 History
 -------
 _6.0.0_
-  - Moved to Java 1.8
+  - Moved to Java 1.8.
-  - Model changes revolving around the addition of Aprimitive and AIvalue
+  - Model changes revolving around the addition of Aprimitive and Aval.
+  - Added msgpack support.
-  - Reworked jmh for the benchmark
+  - Reworked jmh for the benchmark.
-  - Intellij Analyzer fixes
-  - Switch to JUnit
+  - Switch to JUnit.
-  - JSON performance improvements
+  - Performance improvements.
+  - Lots of refactoring.

 _5.0.1_
   - Fix reading numbers.
-  - TestNG
+  - TestNG.
-  - jcenter
+  - jcenter.

 _5.0.0_
   - New native Aon encoding format, major rewrite.